‘Attack On Titan’ Season 2: Mysteries, Questions From Previous Season Answered?

 — Attack On Fans (@AttackOnFans) February 3, 2017

-In the last episode of Season 1 of Attack On Titan, a Titan was seen within the very walls that are guarding the human civilization.
+In the last episode of Season 1 of Attack On Titan, a titan was seen within the very walls that are guarding the human civilization.
 Human settlements have been living behind these giant walls for a long time.
 The creators ended the season with a rather huge and potentially game-changing cliffhanger.
 The last few episodes also hinted at the claims that not all titans were out to get the humans.
 Some of the members of the Elite Survey Corps also claimed that there were titans that have been protecting the humans from other titans.

 Based on the promotional videos, the Season 2 of Attack On Titan is expected to answer a few fundamental questions about the titans in the wall.
 Who are these titans?
 Are they still alive?
 How did they stay inside the wall for so long?
 Why are they protecting the humans from titans?
 The videos also hinted that the “hardening ability of the titans” was used to fortify the walls by sealing the holes in them.
 Moreover, the titans must not be allowed to absorb sunlight.
 Hopefully these questions will be answered in the upcoming season of AOT.